delta state nigeria

 Udu New Yam Festival

 The kingdom's most celebrated annual gathering.
-The Ovie performs the sacred first tasting of the new yam, offering gratitude
+The Ovie performs the sacred first tasting of the new yam, offering gratitude to the ancestors and blessing the harvest for every community of Udu.

 Biennial · March